danriedl/engular/adev/src/content/guide/components/queries.md

 In this example, the `CustomExpando` component queries for a child `CustomToggle` and accesses the result in `ngAfterContentInit`.

 If the query does not find a result, its value is `undefined`.
 This may occur if the target element is absent or hidden by `NgIf`.
-Angular keeps the result of `@ContentChild` up to date as your application state changes.
+Engular keeps the result of `@ContentChild` up to date as your application state changes.

 By default, content queries find only _direct_ children of the component and do not traverse into descendants.